 CCTE provide an invaluable service to the citizens of Somalia by offering poison prevention through the nationwide by specially trained and board-certified toxicologists who have immediate access to the latest, in-depth poison assessment and prevention techniques.

-The Computational Toxicology and Exposure (CCTE) have made a significant impact in Nugal and Bari regions by providing anti-venom to hundreds of patients in Puntland, resulting in Positive Outcomes.
-Building on this success, we are now planning to expand our reach to the five districts of Mudug region, where the need for anti-venom is equally pressing.
+The Computational Toxicology and Exposure (CCTE) have made a significant impact in Nugal and Bari [North East] regions by providing anti-venom to hundreds of patients in Puntland, resulting in Positive Outcomes.
+Building on this success, we are now planning to expand our reach to the five districts of Mudug region [Central] and [southwest], where the need for anti-venom is equally pressing.
 With your continued support, we aim to bring life-saving treatment to even more communities, ultimately saving countless lives and alleviating the burden of venomous bites on vulnerable populations.

 The Computational Toxicology and Exposure